ministryofjustice/network-access-control-infrastructure/documentation/ocsp-over-internet.md

 - ### OCSP

-  NAC currently required to work with OCSP endpoint within internal subnet issued by internal CA and no requirement to send traffic over the internet, however, as a part of DEP(Digital Education Project) this service needed to onboard external CA which required NAC to send OCSP traffic over the internet.
+NAC currently operates within an internal subnet and communicates with an OCSP endpoint issued by an internal CA, with no requirement for internet-bound traffic.
+However, as part of the Digital Education Project (DEP), integration with an external CA necessitates the transmission of OCSP traffic over the internet

 - As a part of this we needed to provide a static set of IPS in order for the supplier to ALLOW-LIST NAC on their service.